-In terms of analysis, we utilizes the stationary convergence of projected SGD on constrained smooth optimization measured by the norm of the gradient mapping~\citep{davis2018stochastic, drusvyatskiy2019efficiency}.
-Note that the additional Lipschitz continuous gradient assumption on $F$ is widely used in establishing such convergence results.
-When $\phi$ and $f$ are additionally Lipschitz smooth, $\nabla F$ is Lipschitz continuous.
-For $\phi(x,\xi)=x\wedge \xi$ from the NRM problem, we discuss the smoothness of $F$ in Lemma \ref{lemma:verify_x_wedge_xi}, Section \ref{sec:application}.
-We build a global convergence analysis of RSG utilizing the stationary convergence result.
-Although there exist more efficiently algorithms for making the norm of gradient to be small~\citep{allen2018make}, these algorithms are generally more complicated than RSG.
-In addition, it is unclear if these algorithms can achieve an accelerated stationary convergence rate for nonconvex objectives with a convex reformulation.
-Thus we leave it for future investigation.
+In terms of analysis, we first build up the stationary convergence of projected SGD on constrained smooth optimization measured by the norm of the gradient mapping~\citep{davis2018stochastic, drusvyatskiy2019efficiency} and then establish a relationship between the stationary convergence and the global convergence.

-Since the original problem \eqref{problem:math_original_extension} admits a convex reformulation \eqref{eqn:trans-model-2-extension}, one may wonder if we could achieve a complexity bound of order $\cO(\eps^{-2})$, the same as the complexity bound for classical stochastic convex optimization.
-The following theorem on the global convergence of MSG gives an affirmative answer.
-We defer the proof to Online Appendix \ref{sec:proof_of_msg}.
-Unlike RSG, the analysis of MSG does not require $\nabla F$ to be Lipschitz continuous as it directly demonstrates the global convergence. \begin{theorem} Suppose that Assumptions \ref{assumption:reformulation} and \ref{assumption:general} hold.
+The following theorem demonstrates the global convergence of MSG.
+We defer the proof to Appendix \ref{sec:proof_of_msg}.
+Unlike RSG, the analysis of MSG does not require $\nabla F$ to be Lipschitz continuous as it directly demonstrates global convergence. \begin{theorem} Suppose that Assumptions \ref{assumption:reformulation}, \ref{assumption:general} and \ref{assumption:general_2} hold.
 For MSG with stepsizes $\gamma_t = \gamma $, and regularization parameter $\lambda\geq0$, the expected error of MSG is upper bounded by

-\end{theorem} On the right-hand-side of \eqref{eq:expected_error_MSG}, the first term $\frac{\|u^1 -u^*\|^2}{2\gamma T}$ comes from a telescoping sum that is widely seen in SGD analysis~\citep{nemirovski2009robust}, the second terms comes from the variance of the gradient estimator $v_F$ and the approximation error of MSG to the virtual SGD update on $G$, the third term $ 2 L_\phi^2 D_\mathcal{X}^2 \lambda$ comes from regularization, and the fourth term comes from the bias of estimating matrix inverse $[\nabla g(x)]^{-1}$.
+\end{theorem} In the right-hand-side of \eqref{eq:expected_error_MSG}, the first term coming from a telescoping sum appears in SGD analysis~\citep{nemirovski2009robust}, the second terms comes from the variance of the estimator $v_F$ and the approximation error of MSG to the virtual SGD update on $G$, the third term comes tje from regularization, and the fourth term comes from the bias of estimating matrix inverse $[\nabla g(x)]^{-1}$.